-Anytime of the year is an awesome time to visit Uganda because it’s one of the moderately dry months that won’t see your itinerary interrupted by downpours.
+February is a great time of the year to visit Uganda because it’s one of the moderately dry months that won’t see your itinerary interrupted by downpours.
 And the vegetation during this time is greenest, great for photography.
-Besides that, you have to consider why you’re visiting the “Pearl of Africa”, what you want to see and experience on Africa safari in Uganda.
+Besides that, you have to consider why you’re visiting the “Pearl of Africa,” what you want to see and experience on Africa safari in Uganda.

-Uganda like other Eatern Africa destinations, has two weather seasons (dry season and rainy season) that are the main determinant of when you can visit.
-The two seasons are spread throughout the year and sometimes not easily separated especially for regions close to the equator.
+Like other Eastern Africa destinations, Uganda has two weather seasons (dry season and rainy season) that are the primary determinant of visiting.
+The two seasons are spread throughout the year and sometimes not easily separated, especially for regions close to the equator.

 Traveling between March to May (the first rainy season of the year) means you’ll have to look a bit harder for wildlife; the African savanna plains are dense, making it much easier for the savanna animals to hide from sight – but the landscapes will show off a picturesque emerald green cover.

 If you’re not much for the game and into landscape beauty, this is the most beautiful time to visit Uganda.
 You may have to carry your raincoat or stay in the vehicle to ready yourself for a few showers each day (and the occasional drenching downpour).

-April to September is when the Great Migration northwards happens, when tens of thousands of wildebeest crash their way across East Africa, from the Serengeti to the Masai Mara, in search of food and water.
+April to September is when the Great Migration northwards happens, when tens of thousands of wildebeest crash their way across East Africa, from the Serengeti to the Masai Mara, searching for food and water.

-This is East Africa’s massive attraction that sees travellers overflowing into Uganda’s rainforest jungle to catch sight of the endangered mountain gorillas.
+East Africa’s massive attraction sees travelers overflowing into Uganda’s rainforest jungle to catch sight of the endangered mountain gorillas.